-- The sales and use tax refund for targeted businesses as authorized by § 15-4-2706(e); and - The research and development income tax credit for targeted businesses as authorized by § 15-4-2708(c).
+The sales and use tax refund for targeted businesses as authorized by § 15-

+- 4-2706(e); and - The research and development income tax credit for targeted businesses as authorized by § 15-4-2708(c).

-E. 5.
-Research and Development Income Tax Credits § 15-4-2708.
+5. Research and Development Income Tax Credits § 15-4-2708.

-Section $5 \in$ deals with incentives for research and development.
+Section 5 deals with incentives for research and development.
 The different tax credits are intended to provide incentives for university-based research, in-house research of several kinds, and research and development in start-up, technology-based enterprises.
 It is important for the applicant to understand the different incentives and to select the most appropriate for the eligible research and development activity.
 It is the responsibility of the company to apply for research and development income tax credits offered by Act 182 of 2003 (Consolidated Incentive Act of 2003).
 In summary:

-- 1. The incentive for research and development with universities is intended for firms of virtually every size and stage of development, may complement in-house research, and may be combined with in-house research incentives; - 2.
-The incentives for in-house research are intended for (a) the on-going in-house research programs of mature firms, (b) younger, "targeted" firms engaged in in-house research over limited five-year periods, and (c) emerging firms engaged in strategic research and development over limited five-year periods; generally these incentives may not be combined with one another (i.e., with other in-house research incentives), but may be combined with incentives for research with universities; - 3.
-The incentive for research and development under programs of the

-Arkansas Science and Technology Authority Division of Science and Technology of the Arkansas Economic Development Commission is intended for companies in the earliest stages of development and for knowledge-based companies that require a continuing research and development program to remain competitive; generally, this incentive may not be combined with other research and development incentives.
+- The incentive for research and development with universities is intended for firms of virtually every size and stage of development, may complement in-house research, and may be combined with in-house research incentives; - The incentives for in-house research are intended for (a) the on-going in-house research programs of mature firms, (b) younger, "targeted" firms engaged in in-house research over limited five-year periods, and (c) emerging firms engaged in strategic research and development over limited five-year periods; generally these incentives may not be combined with one another (i.e., with other in-house research incentives), but may be combined with incentives for research with universities; - The incentive for research and development under programs of the Division of Science and Technology of the Arkansas Economic Development Commission is intended for companies in the earliest stages of development and for knowledge-based companies that require a continuing research and development program to remain competitive; generally, this incentive may not be combined with other research and development incentives.

-It is the responsibility of the company to apply for research and development income tax credits offered by Act 182 of 2003 (Consolidated Incentive Act of 2003).
-Unless otherwise specified, the research and development application and research and development project plan shall be the basis for the Commission's decision to approve tax credit treatment for research and development expenditures.
-It is the responsibility of the company business to claim any research and development income tax credits that may have been earned under authority granted by Act 182 of 2003, as amended.
+Unless otherwise specified, the research and development application and project plan shall be the basis for the Commission's decision to approve tax credit treatment for research and development expenditures.
+It is the responsibility of the business to claim any research and development income tax credits that may have been earned under authority granted by Act 182 of 2003, as amended.
 At the discretion of the Commission, an approved application and project plan may serve as the financial incentive agreement.
-Claims for research and development tax credits may shall require the company business to file with its tax return a Certificate of Tax Credit issued by the Arkansas Science and Technology Authority Commission.
+Claims for research and development tax credits shall require the business to file with its tax return a Certificate of Tax Credit issued by the Commission.